 The TNC automatically pre-positions the tool in the tool axis.
-Note the 2nd set-up clearance Q204.
+Pay attention to Q204 2ND SET-UP CLEARANCE.

 At the end of the cycle the TNC merely moves the tool in working plane back to the center of the slot; in the other working plane axis the TNC does not do any positioning.
 If you define a slot position not equal to 0, then the TNC only positions the tool in the tool axis to the 2nd set-up clearance.
 Prior to a new cycle call, move the tool back to the starting position or program always absolute traverse motions after the cycle call.